Steelers

 The likelihood of the Steelers taking a defensive lineman in the first round seemed to increase when they didn’t get one of the top veterans in free agency.
 Early in the process, they got two cornerbacks, including a starter in Darius Slay, and an inside linebacker, but not anyone at the first level of the defense.

-“I don’t know I would describe it as disappointed; I just think it’s free agency.
+“I don’t know (if) I would describe it as disappointed; I just think it’s free agency.
 It’s a free market,” coach Mike Tomlin said.
 “Sometimes you’re able to check some boxes, sometimes you aren’t.
 We’ve got two main avenues in which we acquire talent.
 We need to acquire talent across multiple positions, and oftentimes when we check a box in free agency, we don’t have to check it in the draft and vice versa.”

 Like Khan, Tomlin is encouraged that the Steelers added Ekuale to the mix along the defensive line.
 After spending one year each in Cleveland and Jacksonville to start his career, Ekuale found a home in New England.
-He spent the past four seasons with the Patriots but it wasn’t until 2024 that he earned a full-time starting role.
+He spent the past four seasons with the Patriots, but it wasn’t until 2024 that he earned a full-time starting role.

 “This is a guy that really plays blocks and recognizes run schemes extremely well,” he said.
 “I expect him to be an anchor point for us in that regard to control the line of scrimmage, particularly in run down circumstances.”